Stocks cling near record highs, bond yields rise

 The pan-European FTSEurofirst 300 equity index .FTEU3 ended 0.2 percent higher at 1,385.09.
 Tokyo's Nikkei .N225 closed up 0.3 percent. [.EU] [.T]

-In currency trading, the dollar index, which tracks the greenback versus a basket of six currencies, rose 0.17 percent to 79.949.
+In currency trading, the dollar index .DXY, which tracks the greenback versus a basket of six currencies, rose 0.17 percent to 79.949.

 (Reporting by Richard Leong; Additional reporting by Lionel Laurent, Anirban Nag and Alistair Smout in London; Editing by Toby Chopra and Dan Grebler)